risingtideresearch/framedash/README.md

 ### Writing a Log File
 Log files are recorded in can-utils `.log` format.
 To start a log recording, press the `l` key and enter a filename for the log.
 All incoming frames will be recorded to this log file until the `l` key is pressed again.
 These log files can be replayed in framedash Playback Mode.

+### Parameter Recordings
+A Parameter Recording is a `.csv` file containing the timestamped values of the Live Parameter Table.
+This can be useful for data analysis and chart generation.
+Pressing the `o` key will toggle recording.
+Each time a new recording starts, a new file named `parameters[unixtime].csv` is generated.